Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

-Eye gunk, more commonly known as eye boogers, are nothing but a buildup of mucus in your eyes.
-And these eye boogers are quite common in the morning.
+Eye gunk, more commonly known as eye boogers, are a buildup of mucus in your eyes.
+These eye boogers are quite common in the morning.

-When you are awake, a tear film called Rheum keeps your eyes moist and, ultimately, protects them.
+When you are awake, a tear film called Rheum keeps your eyes moist and protected.
 Rheum is a combination of mucus produced by the conjunctiva and oil produced by meibomian glands.6 Every time you blink, your eyes flush it away.

-However, if the crust is yellowish or greenish, or if you experience other uncomfortable symptoms, it could be a sign that you have an eye infection.3
+If your eye crust is yellow or greenish, or if you feel pain or discomfort, it could be a sign of an eye infection.3

 Pink eye can also be a cause of crusty eyes in the morning.